SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

    git rm addition.py multiplication.py
    git add sphere_fitting.py
-   git commit -m "Issue #1 implemted the sphere fitting algorithm" git push origin 1-get-working
+   git commit -m "implemented the sphere fitting algorithm (#1)" git push origin 1-get-working

-Make sure you include the hashtag #1 in your commit message, so that WEISSlab can link the change to the issue you created earlier.
+Make sure you include a short message (50 chars or less), including the hashtag #1, (#<IssueID>).
+Hence WEISSlab can link the change to the issue you created earlier.

 Now anyone with access to your git repository can download and use your algorithm.
 However they're a lot more likely to do that if they can see that your algorithm does what it's supposed to do.
 This is where the Python